Can Interviewers Detect AI Copilots? What You Need to Know in 2026

 A few companies in the tech and AI space actually welcome AI tool use during interviews, seeing it as a signal that the candidate is resourceful and technology-forward.
 This is still uncommon but growing.

-Here is a consolidated list of best practices that keep your copilot use both effective and undetectable.
+Here is a consolidated list of best practices that keep your copilot use both effective and natural.

 Setup

-- Position the copilot within five degrees of your webcam eye line
+- Position any notes close to your webcam eye line

 - Test your setup on camera before every interview